Image Gallery

 Ercol

 Ercol was founded in England in 1920 by a young Italian, Lucian Ercolani.
 His simple goal was to make furniture that was well designed and made in a good working environment by craftsmen who took real pride in their jobs.
-Today, Ercol remains a family owned company committed to protecting and sharing its highly celebrated legacy.

 The Designer /